Jackson-Elias/Viral-interactive-stream/README.md

 Chat is generated automatically and constantly adapts to two independent settings you control:

-- **Location** (left panel) — sets the *baseline* chat: text pulled from a pool written specifically for wherever the investigators currently are (14 story locations, plus two special end-game states — see below).
+- **Location** — sets the *baseline* chat: text pulled from a pool written specifically for wherever the investigators currently are (14 story locations, plus two special end-game states — see below).
 A few emotes get mixed in naturally.
-- **Mood** (below it) — an optional *overlay* on top of the location chat.
+- **Mood** — an optional *overlay* on top of the location chat.
 Pick a mood and a second, faster stream of reactions (mostly emotes, some text) layers on top — the busier chat gets, the more obviously something is happening.
   - **Normal** = no overlay, just the calm location chat.
   - **Hype, Cool, Panicked, Scared, Spotted Smth, Fighting, RIP, Sad** run at full speed.
   - Everything else (Hacking/Tech, Thinking, Weird, Tucking In Bed, Horny, Fake/CGI) runs a bit calmer — roughly 85% mood content / 15% location content.
   - **Boring** is deliberately slow and drains viewers the whole time it's active — good for genuinely dead moments.
-  - **Fake/CGI** is chat accusing the crew of faking everything — useful when players start hamming it up.
+  - **Fake/CGI** is chat accusing the crew of faking everything.

 Location and Mood are independent — pick a location once, then swap moods freely as the scene develops without losing your place in the story.